 If you become an HTO, you will have your license revoked for a period of five years.
 If you do not drive on the license for one year and complete an Advanced Driver Improvement (ADI) course, you may be eligible for a hardship license.
 A hardship license is a special driving permit that will allow you to drive to and from work or school.

 Many people call me and ask me to help them with their driver's license problems.
-Given my primary background as a South Florida criminal defense attorney, I am used to dealing with the DHSMV.
+Given my primary background as a Miami-Dade County criminal defense attorney, I am used to dealing with the DHSMV.
 I deal with them routinely in my DUI cases.

 What I can do is review your driving history to see what is holding up your license.
 This process may require you to pay some of your unpaid tickets if you have already pleaded guilty to them.
 If you simply failed to show up for court and a license suspension was issued, I will have the suspension set aside and set the ticket for trial.
 If the officer does not appear or is unprepared to go forward, the ticket will be dismissed.